 Marquette Community Day

 Every summer Marquette Community Day hosts an exciting back-to-school event at Marquette Park, offering backpacks, school supplies, haircuts, and more to get South Side kids ready for the new school year.
-The event also offers plenty of fun, with bounce castles, horse rides, live music, and barbecue.
+The event also offers plenty of fun, with bounce castles, horseback rides, live music, and barbecue.
 Read all about Marquette Community Day here on our blog.